 Who Are We?

-The United Kingdom based National External Quality Assessment Service for Histocompatibility and Immunogenetics (UK NEQAS for H&I) is part of the NEQAS Consortium and has provided a comprehensive range of External Quality Assessment (EQA) Schemes for laboratories operating clinical Histocompatibility and Immunogenetics (H&I) services since 1975.
+The United Kingdom based National External Quality Assessment Service for Histocompatibility and Immunogenetics (UK NEQAS for H&I) is part of the UK NEQAS Consortium and has provided a comprehensive range of External Quality Assessment (EQA) Schemes for laboratories operating clinical Histocompatibility and Immunogenetics (H&I) services since 1975.

 Our Mission Statement: